itrocks-ts/xtarget/README.md

 If no `<main>` element is found, it falls back to the default `targetElement` behavior, which looks for an element with the ID `main`.

+## XTargetSecureClick plugin

+When this plugin is activated, xtarget anchors and forms are protected against multiple triggering.

+A minimum delay is enforced between two activations, and a new request will be blocked while a previous one is still being processed.
+This helps prevent accidental double-clicks, double form submissions, or fast repeated activations.

 ## Code your own plugins